shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 The jingle bell has a max capacity of 1 item.
 Its weight doesn’t change when you put an item inside it.
 Otherwise, it works like a Bag of Holding.

-Alternatively, you can store up to 100gp in a jingle bell as “1 item”.
-When you retrieve it, you may retrieve a portion of the gold instead of all of it.
-When the jingle bell has gp in it, it jingles sound like coin clinks.
+Alternatively, you can store any amount of copper, silver, and gold coins in a jingle bell as “1 item”.
+When you retrieve it, you may retrieve a portion of the coins in exact change instead of all of it.
+When the jingle bell has coins in it, its jingles sound like coin clinks.

 ### Scheninsel Peninsula Map